Styling Tips

 Skincare & Makeup Workshop

 Discover practical ways to manage the physical side effects of cancer treatment on your skin, hair, and face, including skincare, makeup, hair loss, wigs and other head coverings.
-Available online or in-person
+Available online or in-person.

 About this workshop